hansangwoo-data/ecommerce-revenue-analysis-sql/README.md

 ### Key Findings

 * New users (80,106) generated higher total revenue (6.9M) due to a significantly larger user base.
 * Returning users (29,970) placed 45,165 orders — averaging 1.51 orders per user, compared to 1.00 for new users.
 * Average price per item remained nearly identical: 59.45 (New) vs 59.75 (Returning).

 ### Insight
 Revenue differences between new and returning users are not driven by spending per transaction, but by purchase frequency.
-Returning users spend a similar amount per transaction — they simply return more often.
+Returning users spend a similar amount per transaction — they simply return more often, resulting in higher cumulative contribution over time.

 ### Additional Observation
 When analyzing a smaller time range, results appeared heavily skewed toward new users.
-Expanding the range revealed a more balanced pattern, suggesting that early-stage data can overrepresent new user activity.
+However, expanding the range revealed a more balanced pattern, suggesting that early-stage data can overrepresent new user activity.

-For example, when filtering to a 3-month window, new users accounted for over 90% of revenue, but expanding to the full 5-year dataset revealed a more balanced distribution where returning users contributed a substantially larger share of total revenue.
+For example, within a 3-month window, new users accounted for over 90% of revenue, while analysis across 5-year dataset showed a significantly larger contribution from returning users.

+This highlights the importance of selecting an appropriate analysis window when interpreting user behavior.

 ## 2. Category Analysis